niubility000/PDJ-Media-Repeater/README.md

 In windows, just double click the filebrowser.exe, then you can visit it at your IP address:port in your browser.
 The default account is admin:admin (If you can't run filebrowser.exe in this way, use <a href="#lable">command line instead</a>.)

 **WARNING: Please use standard browsers: Edge, Chrome, Safari or Firefox to ensure PDJ Media Repeater works correctly.
-Other browsers may not fully comply with HTML5 standard and may hijack <video> and <audio> tags.**
+Other browsers may not fully comply with HTML5 standard and may hijack media tags.**

 Double click **the .srt file** in the webpage to launch PDJ Media Repeater.